hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

 - The idea is to load a single label regression dataset from file in `libsvm` format, separate the original dataset into training and test subsets, perform model training and parameter selection procedure on training set, then test the performance by predicting the value of test examples.
 - The complete Python code for running the following experiments with linear regression model can be found from my [GitHub](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_regression.py).
+- It is workth noting that the learning rate parameter of stochastic gradient descent optimizaiton sometimes needs to be carefully.
+Otherwise, the model might not be well constructured and return NaN as prediction.

 ### Run linear regression model with parameter selections